-The data you collect, generate, and/or acquire is the key building material of your research.
-Organising, documenting, and describing that data in a systematic manner right from the start saves both time and energy, and, more importantly, has a real impact on the data’s quality.
-In addition, storing the data properly and securely will impact its integrity and further maximise its value.
+Organising, documenting, and describing data in a systematic manner right from the start of a project saves both time and energy, and, more importantly, improves the data quality.
+In addition, storing the data properly and securely will improve its integrity and further maximise its value.

-When designing and planning a research project, there are a number of things that you need to take into consideration with regard to collecting, generating, and/or acquiring data.
+When designing and planning a research project, there are a number of things that you need to take into consideration with regard to acquiring data.
 Addressing these issues early on in your project can save you time and effort later.

 Organising and structuring data

-Once you collect, generate, acquire and, eventually, start processing data, it can quickly become disorganised.
+When you collect, generate, acquire and, eventually, start processing data, it can quickly become disorganised.
 To save time and prevent errors later on, you should decide on how you will organise and name files.
-Choosing a logical and consistent system for how to organise and name files allows you and others to locate, identify, and retrieve files quickly and accurately.
+Choosing a logical and consistent system allows you and others to locate, identify, and retrieve files quickly and accurately.
 Ideally, the best time to think about this is at the start of your project.
 Thus, file management is fundamental to good data management.